cwru-courses/csds440-f24-11/HW3.md

 $ a = x_1 + x_2 > 1 $ is and function implmentation using peceptron.
 ![alt text](images/image-3.png)

-Here’s the forward pass formatted using `$` for inline math:

 #### Forward pass Calculations: